 Board Composition and Board Size.
 How many Directors should your Board have?

 Ok.
 It depends.

 Here’s how to think about it:

-For most organizations, a Board of three to four Directors is likely too small.
+For most organizations, a Board size of three to four Directors is likely too small.
 A Governance Board’s role is to provide oversight of risk, strategy and CEO performance.
-Doing a good job likely means a range of expertise is required that might not be possible if there are only three or four Directors.
+Doing a good job means that board composition must include a range of Director expertise.
+Something that might not be possible if there are only three or four Directors.